d-beck/shopify-partner-agreement/shopify-partner-terms.md

     b. acting as a value added partner or **“VAP”** working directly with Merchants as a designer, developer, or other consultant through a Development Store.

+    c.
+For the avoidance of doubt, individuals or entities who participate in the Shopify Affiliate Program \[[https://www.shopify.com/affiliates](https://www.shopify.com/affiliates)\] are not Referral Partners in respect of any activities conducted pursuant to the Shopify Affiliate Program.
+The Shopify Affiliate Program is subject to separate terms and conditions.

 2. A **“Developer”** is a Partner who has registered for a Partner Account via the [Shopify Developer program page](https://partners.shopify.com/signup/developer) and develops Applications or Themes to integrate with the Service or places Ads in the Shopify App Store.
-The different types of Developers are listed below:
+The different types of Developers are listed below and You may qualify as more than one type of Developer concurrently for the purpose of this Agreement, depending on the circumstances:

     a. a **“Theme Developer”**, develops a Theme for Merchant use, either as a custom Theme or for general distribution to Merchants through the Shopify Theme Store;